M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-20-FCN-texture-synthesis-part-2.md

 # Fully convolutional net architecture and training
 The FCN is trained exactly like an autoencoder.
 Batch gradient descent is used to minimize the mean squared error between the pixels of the input image and the reconstructed output image.
 A key difference here is that there are no pooling layers.
-We will not need to extract any latent vector.
+For the end-purposes of this model, there does not seem to be a reason to compress the input information through a bottleneck.
+I kept the same spatial dimensions all the way through for simplicity.
+This network does not just learn an identity mapping, where the image is copied over and over until the output.
+As we will see later, the convolutional filters learned have a great impact on the textures that can be generated.
 Below you can find more details on the layers such as kernel sizes and strides.

 ```python
 FCN_input = keras.Input(shape=(512, 512, 3), name='FCN_input')